SynBioDex/SBOL-visual/SEPs/SEP_V013.md

 Composite edges representing two interactions: CRISPR complex formation with Cas9 from two sources, which then represses a promoter.
 ![example](../specification/figures/examples/pngversions/4d-composite.png)

-Two different CDS sequences producing the same product, which is then modulated into an activator form by interaction with another macromolecule (e.g., a phosphorylation enzyme).
+Phosphorylation of an inactive transcription factor (produced by two different CDSs) by a kinase to form an active transcriptional activator, which then stimulates a promoter:
 ![example](../specification/figures/apdx-examples/pngversions/apdx-exa14.png)

 Multi-head interactions, however, MUST NOT use different glyphs for different heads, so images like the one below are forbidden: